Professor Colette Hirsch

-Having gained a thorough training in cognitive-experimental research on anxiety during her PhD in Cambridge, Prof Hirsch focused on developing her cognitive-behavioural therapy (CBT) skills as part of her D.Clin.Psych. at King’s College London (KCL) and CBT training at The Beck Institute for Cognitive Therapy and Research, USA.
-Prof Hirsch worked as a clinical psychologist in local and national CBT services, before returning to KCL to focus on clinical anxiety research during her fellowship.
+Having gained a thorough training in cognitive-experimental research on anxiety during her PhD in Cambridge, Professor Colette Hirsch focused on developing her cognitive-behavioural therapy (CBT) skills as part of her D.Clin.Psych. at King’s College London and CBT training at The Beck Institute for Cognitive Therapy and Research, USA.
+Professor Hirsch worked as a clinical psychologist in local and national CBT services, before returning to KCL to focus on clinical anxiety research during her fellowship.
 She is now a Professor of Cognitive Clinical Psychology and Consultant Clinical Psychologist leading the Generalised Anxiety Disorder Service at the Centre for Anxiety Disorders and Trauma, South London and Maudsley NHS Foundation Trust.
-Prof Hirsch's clinical work is integral to her translational research, helping her develop models of emotional disorders and transdiagnostic processes, inspiring new clinical research ideas, which in turn lead to clinical innovation and translation.
+Professor Hirsch's clinical work is integral to her translational research, helping her develop models of emotional disorders and transdiagnostic processes, inspiring new clinical research ideas, which in turn lead to clinical innovation and translation.

 Her research focuses on cognitive processes that maintain anxiety, depression and distress, both within clinical and sub-clinical populations, as well as at the interface between physical and mental health.
 She also conducts research to understand key mechanisms that maintain resilience.
 Her translational research has led to new interventions to prevent and treat emotional disorders and distress, via adaptations to face to face CBT, as well as via novel digital therapies.
 She is Deputy Lead for the Digital Therapies Theme at NIHR Maudsley Biomedical Research Centre.